Contents

 What Documents Do I Need?

-When it comes to investors, you need to prepare some key legal documents to set out the terms of your relationship with them.
+When it comes to engaging investors, you need to have several key legal documents in place, which set out the terms of your relationships clearly.
+These include:

-• Share Subscription Agreement – this should set out the important details around shares and how they will be issued to the investors
+- Share Subscription Agreement – this sets out the details regarding how shares will be issued to investors.

 Other Methods